capoony/WolbachiaEvolHist_2023/README.md

 ##### 2.4.2 SNP-based phylogenetic analysis

 Several of the draft _Wolbachia_ genomes assembled from raw Illumina reads of historic samples, were charcaterized by very low numbers of complete BUSCO genes (<5 genes).
 Thus, it was not possible to include these samples in the phylogenetic approach based on candidate gene alignment explained above.
-We therefore employed a complementary approach based on reference mapping.
+We therefore employed a complementary approach based on reference mapping to include more of the historic samples into the phylogenetic analsyis.
 To this end, we mapped the raw Illumina reads of each sample that we pre-filtered for _Wolbachia_ with Kraken, as explained above, against the wMel reference genome (AE017196.1).
 For the Illumina sequencing data of historic samples and contemporary samples downloaded from NCBI SRA, we mapped paired-end reads using bwa mem (REF) with default settings.
 Conversely, we used minimap with default paramters to map long-fragment reads from ONT sequencing against the reference _Wolbachia_ genome.
 Raw BAM files were filtered with Samtools (XXX) to contain mapped reads only and sorted by reference position using the _samtools sort_ command.

 Then, we used the BCFtools (XXX) command _bcftools mpileup_ to synchronize the mapped reads of all samples and called SNPs using _bcftools call_ assuming haploidy and stored the variants in the VCF file format.
 Using a custom Python script (BCF2Phylip.py) we converted the VCF file to the phylip format, only considering bi-allelic polymorphic positions where the posterior probability of the most likely genotype was > 50 and of the alternative genotype <30.
 In addition, we only included positions with more than 5-fold coverage in each of the samples and removed samples, with more than 50% missing information across all SNPs.
 Similar to above, we used the aligned SNP data to reconstruct a maximum likelihood tree based on the GTR-CAT substitution model from 20 starting trees using RaXML (REF) and additionally performed 100 rounds of bootstrapping to test for the robustness of each node.
 The final tree was plotted in _R_ (REF) using the _ggtree_ package (REF).

+##### 2.4.3 Classification based on diagnostic SNPs

+The two aforementioned phylogenetic approaches allowed to determine the evolutionary relationship of historic _Wolbachia_ samples to contemporary _Wolbachia_ strains for a handful of the museum samples.
+However, several other samples which appeared to be infected with _Wolbachia_ did not have sufficient coverage to be included in these two analyses.
+We thus choose a different strategy to estimate if these are more closely related to wMel or wMelCS.
+We therefore identified 115 SNPs in 15 contemporary samples that were fixed for different alleles in the eight wMel and the seven wMelCS samples.
+Then, we tested the allelic state at these diagnostic SNPs in the 13 historic samples that were putatively infected with _Wolbachia_ whenever the read-depth was >=2 and the allelic state was unambigously identified based on the posterior probablity as explained above.

 #### 2.5 Comparsion to mitochondrial phylogeny